nebulab/playbook/processes/travel-policy.md

 # Travel Policy

-This Travel Policy aims to define travel and conference attendance guidelines for the year 2019.
+This Travel Policy aims to define travel and conference attendance guidelines for 2019.
 You can find here a [Traveler profile](https://drive.google.com/file/d/1aW0GJGBOhCsYzHR2vgt-d5yh0bN5-cqg/) to be filled out by every Team member with all the information we need for a hassle-free trip.

 ## Generic Travel